 Crash data indicates the vast majority of CMV related crashes are caused by driver error, not mechanical related issues identified by a Level I inspection.
 A review of post crash inspections conducted in 2019 indicated less than 12% of those crashes were caused by defective equipment.
+Therefore, the

-Therefore, the MCSU does not plan to achieve the Level I recommended goal identified in the MCSAP Comprehensive Policy but to continue to work towards achieving the goal of 25% Level I inspections.
+MCSU does not plan to achieve the Level I recommended goal identified in the MCSAP Comprehensive Policy but to continue to work towards achieving the goal of 25% Level I inspections.

-Currently ALEA is budgeted for 66 personnel certified to conduct Level I inspections, however only 40 MCSU funded personnel are allocated for full time inspection.
+Currently ALEA is budgeted for 72 personnel certified to conduct Level I inspections, however only 53 MCSU funded personnel are allocated for full time inspection.
 In FY 2020, those personnel certified to conduct Level I inspections conducted a total of 35,126 inspections.
 Of those inspections, 4,759 were Level I (snapshot FMCSA Dashboard-06/15/2021).
-MCSU is currently exploring ways to increase the percentage of Level I inspections conducted when faced with limited access throughout the state to fixed locations as well as a limited number of Level I certified inspectors.
+For FY 2023 the MCSU is planning to increase the number of inspector personnel by 5, in an effort to increase the percentage of Level I inspections conducted when faced with limited access throughout the state to fixed locations as well as a limited number of Level I certified inspectors.
 MCSU has increased it's percentage of Level I inspections each year towards FMCSA's recommended percentage of 25%.